 At Vera, we talk a lot about the Patient-Centered Medical Home.
 This can be a confusing term to understand.
 This month we sat down with our Medical Director, Sarat Raman, MD, to talk about what it all means.
-Dr. Raman unpacks what the term truly means, why it’s important to Vera, and why it’s a game-changer for patients.
+Dr. Raman unpacks what the term truly means, why Vera is committed to onsite medical care, and why it’s a game-changer for patients.
 We hope you enjoy the conversation.

 Q: We’ve heard the term, but what really is a Patient-Centered Medical Home?